shuntaochen/ArticlesCollections/OLAPBI.md

 Dimensions are always business aspects that requires confirmation.
 And dimensions are measured by measures, each measure measures some dimension(s).

-There is one open-source OLAP library in java **Mondrian**, this can be used to analyze the data.
+There is one open-source OLAP library in java, **Mondrian**, this can be used to analyze the data.